 Oil-Rubbed and Brass Fixtures

-For fixtures with oil-rubbed bronze or brass finishes, it is often recommended that you use only water for cleaning.
+For fixtures with an oil-rubbed bronze or brass finishes, it is often recommended that you use only water for cleaning.
 This is especially true of fixtures with "living finishes" that are intended to change over time.
 Refer to the manufacturer's care instructions since cleansers can damage a specialty surface.
 And if in doubt, always test a cleaning product on an inconspicuous part of the fixture so that any damage to the finish is hard to spot.

 If you choose to tackle soap scum with a home mixture, dilute the distilled vinegar with an equal amount of water.
 To remove tough spots, mix a paste of baking soda and distilled white vinegar or lemon juice.
 Use a non-abrasive cloth or sponge to apply the mixture.
 Let it dry and then rinse and buff with a soft, dry cloth.